-COVID lockdowns have sparked debate: meet in person (Acts 2:42, Heb 10:24-25) or respect health & safety rules (Rom 13:1-8, 1 Pet 2:13-17)?
+Lockdowns in response to the COVID-19 pandemic have sparked fiery debate in religious communities throughout the world.
+For Yeshua-believers, ought we to meet in person (Acts 2:42, Hebrews 10:24-5) or respect the health & safety rules (Romans 13:1-8, 1 Peter 2:13-17)?